Madame Talvande's Ladies Boarding School: Sword Gate House

-The former boarding school is now a private residence that is believed to be haunted by Madame Talvande.
-Due to the scandal, many claim to see Madame Talvande still roaming the halls watching over whoever is in the residence, especially at the piazza to watch for possible escapists.
+The former boarding school is now a private residence called the Sword Gate House, due to its iron front gate.
+Due to the scandal with Maria and George, many claim the house to be haunted by Madame Talvande, who is believed to be seen still roaming the halls watching over whoever is in the residence, especially at the piazza to watch for possible escapists.
+Visitors report doorknobs slowing turning, cold bursts of air, and an apparition peering into bedrooms.